Thomas Massie: Environment

-Massie does not find the scientific evidence for climate change compelling.
-He has said, "I think the jury is still out on the contribution of our activities to the change in the earth's climate".
-In 2013, he joked that cold weather undercut the argument for climate change, tweeting, "Today's Science Committee Hearing on Global Warming canceled due to snow".
+Massie does not believe in the scientific consensus on climate change.
+He has said, "I think the jury is still out on the contribution of our activities to the change in the earth's climate."
 During a 2019 House Oversight Committee hearing on the impact of climate change, Massie suggested that concerns over rising carbon dioxide levels were exaggerated.

 Massie supports dismantling the Environmental Protection Agency.
 He voted to block the Department of Defense from spending on climate adaptation.
 He voted to repeal the Stream Protection Rule, which imposed stricter requirements on coal mining to prevent coal debris from getting into waterways.

-In 2018, after French President Emmanuel Macron spoke to Congress and mentioned his desire that the United States rejoin the Paris Climate Accords to curb climate change, Massie said Macron was "a socialist militarist globalist science-alarmist.
-The dark future of the American Democratic Party".
+In 2018, after French president Emmanuel Macron spoke to Congress and mentioned his desire that the United States rejoin the Paris Climate Accords to curb climate change, Massie said Macron was "a socialist militarist globalist science-alarmist.
+The dark future of the American Democratic Party."